-At Smartcar, we've added a few extra bells and whistles to our usage graph to spice it up a bit.
-Give them a go yourself or try adding something totally new to your shiny new line chart!
-Here's a short list of ideas that we've tried out, to name a few:
+At Smartcar, we've added a few extra bells and whistles to spice up our usage graph a bit.
+Give them a try or add something totally new to your shiny new line chart!

 - Draw the line with a gradient stroke to make the edges fade

 - Add a filter to give your line a drop shadow